tpoindex/tsp/docs/outline.md

 Runtime differences

   - Variables only spilled to interp when necessary
+  - Implicit volatile variables
   - Volatile to spill/load varivles to interp
-  - Implicit volatile variables
   - Global, upvar, variable
+  - Traces
-  - Builtin commands call directlhy when possible
+  - Builtin commands call directly when possible
   - Previous compiled procs invoked directly when possible
+  - Threading unsupported

 Using the Compiler